Associated Students Transportation Reimbursement Program

 - Any exceptions to these rules must be approved in writing prior to receiving reimbursement.

-- Requests for reimbursement will be submitted to Associated Students on the 10th of every month (e.g. receipts for September will be taken to A.S. on Oct 10th).
+- Requests for reimbursement will be submitted to Associated Students within the first week of the following month.
 Please allow A.S. up to 10 business days for a response.

 Additionally, if you need assistance with fronting the cost of the ride share, please check out these resources through the Financial Response Team:

 Please contact email@example.com if you have any additional questions.

 Please follow the below instructions when completing the form.
 This form must be returned to DSP's Support Services Coordinator at firstname.lastname@example.org at the end of each calendar month.
 A separate form will need to be submitted for each month of receipts.

 You are only responsible for completing the following fields.
 DO NOT write in any other portion of the form.